Author:: Lukasz Wrobel

 ...

-Instead of doing distinction like this, I used the Ruby's send() method.
+Instead of doing distinction like this, I used the Ruby’s send() method.
 It can be used to send any message (i.e. invoke a method) to the object.
 That is why all basic math operators work in our Reverse Polish notation parser.
-Morover, methods like '%', 'div' and '**' also work!
+Moreover, methods like ‘%’, ‘div’ and ‘**’ also work!

 I wrote a simple demonstration script to interact easily with the parser:

-require 'rpn_parser'
+require_relative 'rpn_parser'

 parser = RPNParser.new